-An Access Licence is required when one owner requires access onto another owner’s land, air space or property.
+An Access Licence is required when one owner requires access to another owner’s land, air space or property.

 What type of Conditions are within an Access Licence?

-The type of conditions that are included within an Access Licence are dependent on a number of factors including:
+The type of conditions that are included within an Access Licence is dependent on a number of factors including:

 - The type of construction work being undertaken